yamankarabulut/golang-basic-rest-api/README.md

 # golang-basic-rest-api

-This is a basic web REST API that uses Golang and Gin framework.
+This is a basic Web REST API that has been built with Golang and Gin framework.